CURING THE FROZEN SHOULDER

-5. Stretching.
-Get one of those new pull-up bars at Sports Authority or wherever that go into a doorway without any screwing of anything.
-If you have to stand on a stool to start reaching it, then you do.
-Figure out how to reach the bar.
-Jutr lean back feet on the floor, traps relaxed.
-Nobody reaches the arms over the head any more.
+6. Stretching Get one of those new pull-up bars at Big 5 or wherever that go into a doorway without any screwing of anything.
+Grab the bar and lean back using your body’s weight to stetch the traps and rotator cuff in a relaxed way.
 Twenty seconds is the absolute minimum valuable stretch, of course.
 More is better.
 Mild discomfort is OK.
 But this step cannot be omitted if you’re looking for the cure.
 Without missing a day.
 It’s the criterion for improvement.

-6. K-laser.
-Now I’m not getting any kickbacks for saying this (like some we know), but it has come to my attention that laser technology has leapt far forward in the years since my articles about equine leg problems and the Microlight.
+7. K-laser Now I’m not getting any kickbacks for saying this (like some we know), but it has come to my attention that laser technology has leapt far forward in the years since my articles about equine leg problems and the Microlight.
 So many arthritic problems persist because the body just can never get past the amount of inflammation that is chronically limiting the phagocytosis and carrying off of the dead cells and debris.
 That’s just one part of the physiology involved that can respond overnight to a few well placed treatments with this most modern of healing devices.
-Find one and try it.
-I’ve heard K laser is good.
+As many failures as cures, though.

 There it is.
 How many of these will you have to do to get cured?
 How would I know?
 The answer is as many as it takes until you’re normal again.
 But what choice do you really have?
 The geniuses have nothing for you.
 The hands-on approach is your only option here.